Naefadwan/jordan-tourism/README.md

 # Discover Jordan - Tourism Website

-A beautiful, responsive tourism website showcasing Jordan's incredible attractions, accommodations, and experiences.
+A beautiful, responsive front-end prototype for a tourism website showcasing Jordan's incredible attractions, accommodations, and experiences.
+Includes a simulated multi-step booking process.

 ## Features

 - **Responsive Design**: Works perfectly on desktop, tablet, and mobile devices
-- **Interactive Attractions**: Browse and filter Jordan's top attractions
-- **Modern UI**: Clean, modern design with smooth animations
+- **Modern UI**: Clean, modern design with smooth animations and a light/dark theme switcher.
-- **Search & Filter**: Find attractions by category, price, and rating
-- **Mobile-Friendly**: Optimized mobile navigation and interactions
+- **Interactive Attractions**: Browse, search, and filter Jordan's top attractions with real-time updates.
+- **Accommodation Details**: View detailed pages for lodging with an image gallery and booking widget.
+- **Multi-Step Booking Form**: A simulated, multi-step booking process with custom form validation.
+- **Personalization**: Users can "like" attractions, and their choices are saved to a dedicated "My Likes" page using `localStorage`.

 ## Pages

 - **Homepage** (`index.html`): Hero section, featured destinations, and experiences
 - **Attractions** (`attractions.html`): Complete list of Jordan's attractions with filtering
 - **Accommodations** (`accommodations.html`): Hotels and lodging options
+- **Accommodation Detail** (`accommodation-detail.html`): A detailed view of a single accommodation.
-- **Experiences** (`experiences.html`): Guided tours and activities
+- **Experiences** (`experiences.html`): A page for guided tours and activities.
+- **My Likes** (`liked-attractions.html`): A page that displays all attractions the user has liked.
+- **Booking** (`booking.html`): A multi-step booking form simulation.

 ## Getting Started

-### Prerequisites

-- A modern web browser
-- Python 3.x (for local development server)

 ### Installation